CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/city-brain-challenge.rst

  - Solutions that served more vehicles will rank higher.
  - If two solutions served the same number of vehicles, the one with lower delay index will rank higher.
- - If two solutions served the same number of vehicles with same delay index, the one submitted earlier will rank higher.
+ - If two solutions served the same1.  number of vehicles with same delay index, the one submitted earlier will rank higher.

 The trip delay index is computed as actual travel time divided by travel time at free-flow speed.
 For an uncompleted trip, the free-flow speed is used to estimate the travel time of rest of the trip.
 The delay index is computed as average trip delay index over all vehicles served: :math:`D = \frac{1}{N}\sum_{i=1}^{N}{D_{i}}`.